dret/hyperpedia/concepts.md

 ## Traversal Hints

 A link communicates to a client one possible hypermedia navigation, and the client might choose to follow a link based on client goals.
 However, depending on the type of navigation, it may be necessary to know additional rules that need to be followed when traversing the link.
-However, these rules will be specific to specific interaction with the target resource, which is not determined by the link itself, but instead by the [URI scheme](https://tools.ietf.org/html/rfc3986#section-3.1) of the target resource identifier, and possibly by the target resource itself.
+However, these rules will be specific to the interaction with the target resource, which is not determined by the link itself, but instead by the [URI scheme](https://tools.ietf.org/html/rfc3986#section-3.1) of the target resource identifier, and possibly by the target resource itself.

 The idea of _traversal hints_ is to give clients hints about _how_ to traverse a link.
 This may include information such as which [HTTP method](https://tools.ietf.org/html/rfc7231#section-4) to use, but may also include more specific information about how to interact with the target resource, such as a [URI Template](http://tools.ietf.org/html/rfc6570), possibly with a description of the variables.